 I love what James, who was the brother of Jesus, wrote: “Isn’t it obvious that God-talk without God-acts is outrageous nonsense?”
 (James 2:17)… Maybe you’ve heard it in a different translation that says, “In the same way, faith without works is dead.”

 Emunah is not faith alone, it is faith completed by works.
 According to the biblical definition of faith, what you do is more important than what you know.

 The Emunah kind of faith is what set apart the biblical saints described in Hebrews 11.
 This chapter is commonly referred to as the “hall of heroes”.
 We read here about Noah, Abraham, Sarah, Moses and Rahab.
 And more!

 Though their stories and circumstances varied, they each held a firm conviction in their hearts.
 They lived with the expectation that God would accomplish all that He had promised.
-This was reflected in the way they lived.
+This was reflected in the way they lived, in defining faith itself.